How does the WACE work?

 Both parents and students alike have a plethora of questions when it comes to upper school, especially regarding WACE, ATAR, scaling and so much more!
 So here is your concise survival guide to help understand the system a little better!
 If you're still unsure how exactly the ATAR is calculated, check out our comprehensive guide to the ATAR.

 WACE stands for the Western Australian Certificate of Education.
 This is a certificate that students receive on successful completion of the requirements of the WACE after their senior secondary education.
-This is what is recognised by all universities in Australia and other tertiary institutions.
+Students who complete the WACE will get an ATAR.
+This is what is recognised by all universities in Australia and other tertiary institutions around the world.

-ATAR is short for Australian Tertiary Admission Rank and ranges from 99.95 to zero and is a method to position you relative to all other students in the state who sit the WACE exam in a year.
-It is based on your TEA: the sum of your best four SCALED scores out of 400 (4x100 = 400).
+ATAR is short for Australian Tertiary Admission Rank and ranges from 0 to 99.95.
+It positions you relative to all other students in the state who sit the WACE exam in the year.
+It is based on your Tertiary Entrance Aggregate (TEA): the sum of your best four SCALED scores out of 400 (4x100 = 400).

-ATAR courses are examined by the School Curriculum and Standards Authority (SCSA) through external examinations (NOT in-school).
+ATAR courses are examined by the School Curriculum and Standards Authority (SCSA) through external examinations (not in-school).
 Your ATAR determines your eligibility for university entrance directly from the school.
-Students can do a MINIMUM of 4 Year 12 ATAR courses (excluding unacceptable combinations), although at least 5 ATAR courses are recommended.
-If you're interested in brushing up more on exactly how the ATAR works, here is a comprehensive ATAR guide.
+Students can do a minimum of four Year 12 ATAR courses (excluding unacceptable combinations), although at least 5 ATAR courses are recommended.

 To qualify for WACE by Year 11, students need to achieve WACE Literacy and Numeracy Standard by: